 Young readers who have fallen behind in their grade level reading skills or who have no one at home to listen to them read are supported by the Reading Ministry at St. Thomas’.
 Since the Spring of 2015, St Thomas’ parishioners have volunteered to listen to individual students read a book of their choice at the Owings Mills Elementary School.
 The teachers are delighted that we are helping the students and report that the students are excited about reading with their volunteer.

 The Community Crisis Center, Inc. (CCC) is dedicated to the prevention of homelessness for residents of Reisterstown, Owings Mills and Glyndon through the provision of emergency food items, personal hygiene products, school supplies, financial literacy, and monthly grants for eviction-prevention and utility assistance.
 St Thomas’ Outreach provides financial support to the CCC for helping individuals and families with utility assistance and through donations of food and volunteer hours.

 Beginning Sunday, September 20th at the new time of 9:00 AM we will begin in-person worship outside.
 Safety is our top concern.
 More information will be available soon.

 Additionally, services will continue to be available live and recorded online on YouTube at 9:00 AM. http://bit.ly/StThomas-YouTube

 Interested in learning more about our church community?

-Contact us today.
-We are happy to talk to your about our church, services, and outreach programs.
+If you have questions about St. Thomas', please give us a call or send us an email.
+We are happy to talk to you about ministries, worship services, and outreach programs.

 Call (410) 363-1044